Chain Bridge Road - Eaton Place Intersection Improvements

 I suspect that Eaton Place will continue to be extremely busy, especially at rush hour, unless the intersection with Fairfax Blvd were closed and traffic accessing Eaton Place from Fairfax Blvd were forced to take the new University Drive Extension/Northfax East extension.
 It's just too convenient a shortcut for people connecting from Fairfax Blvd to Chain Bridge Rd.

-John Thacker about 1 month ago
+John Thacker 5 months ago

 This plan makes it very difficult to go east bound from Cobbdale.
 It looks like another waste of money.
 Why can't Cobbdale just get some sidewalks?

-Redacted 2 about 2 months ago
+Redacted 2 5 months ago

 I believe this project will enhance safety for both pedestrians and automobiles.
 It also will promote walking and biking between neighborhoods and between regions.
 Hopefully, detailed traffic studies will dictate intersection movements and traffic controls that will prevent any congestion to occur for Cobbdale residents.

-M F about 2 months ago
+M F 5 months ago

 Please rethink this plan, it will create a congestion nightmare for the residents of Cobbdale during higher car activity in and out of Cobbdale.
 You are not leaving nearly enough room for car back up at the new proposed light and this will create so many more issues than you think.
 If you lived here like I do, you would know that this plan will not work for us with all the cut through traffic we get all day long and especially during rush hour.